SanderForGodot/FactorioRailAnalyzer/README.md

 ## Example

-The Program takes the left side as an input and produces an output on the righ (with -c flag)\
+The Program takes the left side as an input and produces an output on the right (with -c flag)\
 The output is currently WIP and will later show bedder information.\
 <img src="ExampleInput.png" width="47.8%" alt="Example Input" >
 <img src="ExampleOutput.svg" width="45%" alt="Example Output" >

+Currently visible in the output is each block in Bag-Random color.
+The system does not ensure that adjacent blocks are not the same color.
+Signals are indicated with a green dot and Chain signals are shown in cyan.
+At the center of every block is the number of that block.
+This last information is not that useful to a user.

 # Limitations